A Combined Preconditioning Strategy for Nonsymmetric Systems: Introduction

 The outline of the paper is as follows.
 Section \ref{sec:2} contains a description of the problem and the original motivation of it.
 In Section \ref{sec:3}, we construct the preconditioner $Z$ and present the convergence analysis.
-The combined preconditioner is introduced and analyzed in Section \ref{sec:4}.
+The combined preconditioner and its variant are introduced and analyzed in Section \ref{sec:4}.
 Finally in Section \ref{sec:5}, we consider a particular application and we provide numerical experiments that verify the developed theory and assess the performance of the preconditioner.